 The Bottom Line for Opening Acts

 So, what does it all boil down to?
 There are not really any hard and fast rules governing deals for opening acts.
-In many cases, you have to approach an support slot at a gig as a promotional opportunity and not as a money-making venture.
+In many cases, you have to approach a support slot at a gig as a promotional opportunity and not as a money-making venture.

-Think of it this way: You're taking advantage of the change to play in front of an audience to turn those people into your fans, so you can be the headliner some day.
+Think of it this way: You're taking advantage of the change to play in front of an audience to turn those people into your fans, so you can be the headliner someday.